 What Can a Construction Company Post About on Social?
 A Few Ideas:

 - Newly completed jobs – You are proud of your work, why not show it off?
 Photos show just how good at your job you are.
-Don’t forget to tag your client… they might just reshare your stellar work on their channel.
+Don’t forget to tag your client… they might just reshare your stellar work on their channel bragging about the craftsmanship.

 - Announce new website updates and content – if you publish a blog on your website, share it with your followers.

-- Announce new services you offer (remember… make it informational not salesy)
+- Announce new services you offer – remember, not salesy, informational… how will it benefit THEM?

-- Educational information – share/reshare industry news that you found helpful or interesting… even if you did not create it.
-Your followers might benefit from the content also.
+- Educational information – share/reshare industry news that you think your customers will find helpful or interesting… even if you did not create it.

 Pro Tips for Using Social Media